alonitac/DevSecOpsBIU12/bash/02_bash-and-other-animals.md

 cat /etc/shells
 ```

+An example of a shell called "Restricted Bash":

 ```shell
 rbash     # this command creates a new terminal session of restricted bash which may be looked exactly like bash terminal cd /var